orabi2012/wp-ubiqfy-integration/README.md

 ```

 > **🔐 Security Note**: Generate a secure 256-bit encryption key for `ENCRYPTION_KEY`.
 Use `openssl rand -hex 32` to generate one.

+> **🛡️ Data Protection Update (2025-10)**: Voucher serial numbers, redemption references, and raw Ubiqfy responses are encrypted at rest with AES-256-GCM using `ENCRYPTION_KEY`.
+Runtime responses are decrypted per request, and invoices automatically redact the first half of every voucher key.

 > **📝 Important**: WooCommerce store credentials (Consumer Key/Secret) are manually configured per store through the admin interface for maximum security.